Join our email list. Sign up to receive email notices for the SSI managed care expansion. This includes being notified for webpage updates.

 Members affected by this change will get a letter in the mail.
-See an example of the letter for Region 1.
 If you have questions about this process, call the HMO enrollment specialist at 1-800-291-2002.
 Members currently enrolled in an SSI HMO, children under age 18 with Medicaid SSI, tribal members, and members dually enrolled in Medicare are not affected.

 When is the change happening?

 If this change applies to you, you will get a letter with details sometime between December 2017 and May 2018 based on the region you live in.
 After your letter, you will also get an enrollment packet that includes an HMO program guide and HMO choice booklet (pictured below).

 The change will begin based on the list below for the region you live in.
 A map below shows which region your county is in.

 - June 2018:

 - Region 4 (South Central)

 If you don't know the name of your county, you can find it by looking for your home town on the list of Wisconsin municipalities (PDF).
 You can click on the image below to make it larger.

 When you get your letter and enrollment packet, review your HMO choices and select an HMO.
 Once you select your HMO, either call the HMO enrollment specialist to enroll in that HMO or mail the enrollment choice form found in your enrollment packet.